NicoJuicy/LearnML/tips/memory_usage.md

     - Creating dummy variables for modeling
     - Converting Between String and Datetime
     - Typecasting while Reading Data
-- How to Profile Memory Usage?
+- How to Profile Memory Usage
 - Optimize Your Python Code
 - Make It Easier to Work with Large Datasets
-    - Read using Pandas in Chunks
+    - Explicitly pass the data-types
+    - Select subset of columns
+    - Convert dataframe to parquet
+    - Convert to pkl
     - Dask
+    - Modin
     - Vaex
-    - Modin
+    - Read using Pandas in Chunks
 - References

 <!-- /MarkdownTOC -->